zaczap/bios201/Workshop1/README.md

 * :question: **How many variants are in the filtered VCF file?**
 * :question: **For the variant at 17:41204377, what are the ref allele and alt alleles?**
 * :question: **For the variant at 17:41204377, how many of the individuals were heterozygous?**
-* :question: **For the variant at 17:41204377, how many reads supported the ref allele? the alt allele?**
+* :question: **For the variant at 17:41204377, how many reads supported the ref allele for NA12878? the alt allele?**

 <!-- 134 variants -->
 <!-- chr17:g.41204377A>G -->